Holy Week Program 2023 San Ignacio de Loyola Parish-breakinglatest.news-Breaking Latest News

 April 7 – Good Friday

-10:00 am: Stations of the Cross inside the Parish Temple for those people who cannot accompany the Stations of the Cross in the Parishes of the City Center.
+10:00 am: Stations of the Cross inside the Parish Temple for those who cannot follow the Stations of the Cross in the Parishes of the City Center.

 3:00 pm: Solemn Liturgical Action of the Lord’s Passion and Death.
 Adoration of the Holy Cross.
 Communion.
 This is the most important of this day.